Faylixe/wage/Part I - Introduction/00 - Introduction.md

 # Chapter 0 : Introduction

-As a software engineer, it is hard to keep up with all existing field since technology grows fast, faster than you learn.
-Back at the time when i was a student, i would never imagine having free SSL certificate.
+As a software engineer, it is hard to keep up with all existing field since technology grows faster than you can learn.
+Back in the day, when I was a student, I would never imagine having a free SSL certificate.
-Neural network in machine learning wasn't the reference in research as well as in the industry.
+Neural networks in machine learning wasn't the reference in research as well as in the industry.
 In fact machine learning wasn't either.
 Developping short pieces of software and plug them together in order to make a complex microservice oriented architecture, using container, the cloud.
 That was only 5 years ago.

-You get specialized in some field(s), draw your career path, and as long as you progress through it, some concepts get lost in road.
-Low level programming is one of them, and when you hear about programming a fancy gaming console emulator, this sounds mystical to you.
+You get specialized in some field(s), draw your career path, and as long as you progress through it, some concepts get lost on the way.
+Low level programming is one of them and when you hear about programming a fancy gaming console emulator, this sounds mystical to you.
 Well that was the case for me.
-But what is great about mystical stuff, is that working on it is really, really fun.
+But what is great about mystical things, is that working on it is really, really fun.
 It turns out that you probably already have all the required knowledge to understand how an emulator works, the only thing is that you never used that knowledge in a concrete project before.